History of iTunes: History

 On September 1, 2010, Apple held their annual music press event where they unveiled an updated version: iTunes 10.
 The new version was available for download later that day.
-One major feature includes the integration of "iTunes Ping", which brings a social factor to the iTunes experience.
-Apple CEO Steve Jobs also announced a new logo, one without a CD in the background because of the increasing popularity of iTunes digital downloads.
+One major was iTunes Ping, which brought a social factor to the iTunes experience.
+Apple CEO Steve Jobs also announced a new logo, one without a CD in the background, because of the increasing popularity of iTunes digital downloads.

 In October 2012, Apple announced the launch of the iPhone 5 and iPad Mini, the refresh of the iPod and Mac lines, and the upcoming release of iTunes 11.
 Slated for release by the end of October, the launch was pushed back to November 29, 2012.
 This version included tighter integration with iCloud, and a new user interface.
 Users' libraries now include all media they have stored in their iCloud account, along with any media unique to the device they are using.
 Media files stored in the cloud don't need to be downloaded before playing, allowing a larger collection to be accessible without increased disk usage.
 The new user interface includes a refreshed grid view, which replaces Cover Flow as the default layout method.
 With this change, Cover Flow is no longer available within the application.
 With the release of this software, the iTunes Store was redesigned to remain consistent with the new interface, and the stores available on iOS devices.
 The social element Ping was also removed and replaced by increased Twitter and Facebook integration.
 Other minor changes included disabling the sidebar by default, and slightly altering the icon to match that of the Mac App Store better.

 On October 16, 2014, Apple released iTunes 12, with a redesigned icon and interface, inspired by OS X Yosemite.
 With iTunes 12.1 and later, there is a new widget for notification center in OS X Yosemite, which allows the user to see what's playing, skip ahead, and even buy songs from iTunes Radio, right from notification center.
 It also improves performance when syncing to an iOS device.